 Joanie Piluke immigrated to Canada in the early eighties.
 She was educated in the Philippines and finished college with a degree of Bachelor of Science in Medical Technology and pursued her studies in Microbiology in Toronto.

 Her love of nature started at an early age.
-She is a Medical Technologist by profession but her natural interests were in drawing, painting and photography.
+And her passion were in drawing, painting and photography.

 Having gained her confidence in the technology, she acquired her first medium format camera, a Mamiya RZ 6x7.
 Throughout those years, Joanie was also exposed to and enjoyed the use of film and the creative printing process in the darkroom.
 Today, like Norman, you can see her using her Digital SLR camera.

 Joanie says, "I always loved nature as a child growing up in the Philippines.
 The pleasant air of the outdoors, bird watching and enjoying the wild flowers take me back home.
 And, as much as I enjoy the nature trails, I also love to travel abroad and explore other countries in this beautiful world.
-The greatest accomplishment of this adventure with Norman is recording our travels and sharing our experiences with others through our exhibitions.
+The greatest accomplishment of this adventure with Norman is recording our travels and sharing our experiences with others through our exhibitions."

 She managed the Norman Piluke Gallery for her husband and worked also in the field.
 Photography become a fulltime activity and profession of Joanie.
 You will also find her many images, along with Norman's work, displayed in their gallery and in their many exhibitions.
 LF